griffinht/griffinht.com/src/blog/guixfinal/build-transformations.md

 # the gentoo way?

 these package transformations seem like they might be awfully similar to Gentoo's USE flags - are they? idk

+todo email futurile person telling them how i used configure flags with nginx